Reviews You Can Rely On

 It treats water very quickly once set up.
 We tested the rate of flow over three trial periods, and the GravityWorks proved to have one of the most consistent time trials, filtering one liter of water in a mere 52 seconds on average.

-While this is a little slower than the advertised 1.75L/min, we are super happy to know that when the bag gets to a low volume, the flow rate is constant, where other gravity filters slowed way down.
+While this is a little slower than the advertised 1.75L/min, we are super happy to know that when the bag gets to a low volume, the flow rate is constant, whereas other gravity filters slowed way down.
 The convenient location of the outlet at the bottom of the bag sucks up every last drop of water.
-With this kind of output, it's perfect for use as a base camp filter.
-You can fill it with water, and have 4L filtered in just under 5 minutes!
+This kind of output makes it perfect for use as a base camp filter.
+You can fill it with water and have 4L filtered in just under 5 minutes!
 Both bags have an easy-to-use clip so they can hang.
 This feature allows you to access and pour water for a variety of uses.
-Fast, easy, convenient.
+Fast, easy, and convenient.
 No need to pump or suck.

 Fast and convenient.